upgradelabs/invoicexpress-api/README.md

 ```

 You now have a one-to-one relationship.
+Now you only have to insert the user_id in the InvoiceXpress table.

 ### 2 - Interact with the API: